Live Conference & Online 8 & 9 September 2026

 We believe the ideal environment for this type of discussion is between 120 and 300 attendees — large enough to attract a broad range of perspectives, yet focused enough to encourage genuine discussion, stronger networking and meaningful relationship-building.

-The objective is not maximum volume.
 The objective is maximum relevance.

 Facility performance is influenced by interconnected decisions involving: